When does someone need to have joined the University to be eligible for furlough?

 Can someone be furloughed if they have occasional work to do?

 Yes, as long as they will have a period of 21 consecutive calendar days between the occasions on which they need to work.
 This might fit for someone who has a residual task to do that takes place monthly.
+You might also consider whether a period of part-time furlough would work.

 Can I furlough someone who is working their notice?